denoland/deno/website/manual.md

 functionnalities, be sure to start an issue to discuss about it.
 Also please refer to the [contributing section](#Contributing).

+### How Deno is different from node?

+- Deno is secure by default
+- Deno only supports ES modules
+- Deno supports TypeScript natively
+- Deno is only one binary

 ### Is deno going to support node?

 No, but there is some polyfills in development.

+### Should i switch from node to Deno?

+No, as it's not production ready you have no benefit to do the switch.

 ## Contributing